 The Husqvarna Multipurpose 26-inch axe is not a “true” felling axe.
 At 26 inches in length, it’s slightly shorter than most true felling axes, and the relatively light weight of its head (1.75 lbs) means that swings will have less force behind them than those of felling axes with heavier heads.

 Turn how you look at these specs around, and they can easily be seen as positives.
-After all, you most likely won’t be felling gargantuan old-growth trees regularly.
-If you’re looking for something to take on day hikes or short overnight excursions, you’ll appreciate the Husqvarna’s lighter weight.
+After all, you probably won’t regularly be felling gargantuan old-growth trees.
+If you want something to take on day hikes or short overnight excursions, you’ll appreciate the Husqvarna’s lighter weight.
 The reason why I included this axe in this list, though, is because of the profile of its bit.
 It is quite thin, which is what you want in a felling axe – and the Husqvarna bites aggressively and deeply.

 In that sense, it’s more suited to felling trees or removing their limbs than it is for splitting wood, as thin bit profiles tend to get stuck a bit more, and that’s a necessary trade-off for felling axes (and if your technique is good, it’s a rare occurrence anyway), but is a real pain if the work you’re going to be doing is splitting dry logs or rounds of wood.
 In any case, the Husqvarna 26-inch multipurpose axe is a very good general-use tool, and will allow you to fell trees, cut off their limbs, and split wood, too.